• Skip to primary navigation

 These peanut puffs make great tea time treats.
 The puffs are made with a simple homemade pastry and filled with sweet peanut filling.
 With a light dredge of icing sugar on top, these puff snacks are simply irresistible.

-Fried square pastry puffs on a white plate.
+Fried square pastry puffs on a floral plate.

-Peanut puffs - simple pastry squares with peanut filling and icing sugar dredge
+Peanut puffs - simple pastry squares with peanut filling and powdered sugar dredge

 The recipe below is also for a small batch.
 If you want to make more, simply double or triple the recipe measurement.